manastalukdar/manastalukdar.github.io/blog/2023/12/26/productivity-performance-software-engineering-teams-part-2/readme.md

     JIRA-TICKET-COMMENT ||--|| QUARTER : createdQuarter
 ```

 The processing computation can be on-demand or should ideally be based on incremental new raw data.
-The latter can be accomplished using some sort of a pub-sub mechanism where new incoming raw data triggers the data processing job which be a lambda or a dedicated service.
+The latter can be accomplished using some sort of a pub-sub mechanism where new incoming raw data triggers the data processing job which can be a lambda or a dedicated service.

 ### Analysis